vishnupm-22/Credit_Card_Fraud_Detection/README.md

    * Average amount value of fraud transactions in both the days are significantly high as compared to legit transactions.
    * Dist plot : shows that it is right skewed distribution for both transactions.

  Handled Imbalanced dataset using Under-Sampling technique to address the issue of Biased Model & Overfitting.

-Model Building and Evaluation:
+**Model Building and Evaluation**:
  * Created a pipeline which is a series of data preprocessing steps and models chained together in a specific sequence
  * Preprocessing steps include Normalization technique such as  Robust Scaling which handles outliers.
  * Implemented Multiple Models such as LogisticRegression,SVM &RandomForestClassifier and also evaluated these models by Precision , recall & F1 score.